dotnet/csharplang/proposals/roles.md

 Accessibility modifiers including `protected` are disallowed.
 The extension type does not **inherit** members from its underlying type (which may be `sealed` or a struct), but the lookup rules are modified to achieve a similar effect (see below).
+TODO how do we emit the relationship to underlying type?

 #### Constants